 Key characteristics of an ASBMB-accredited program are described in the sections below.
 The ASBMB recognizes that many programs (particularly at smaller schools) may not be able to incorporate all of these characteristics exactly as described.
 Consequently, an Accreditation Evaluation Rubric was developed to aid evaluators in examining each application from a holistic perspective.
+The rubric categorizes criteria as critical (red), desirable (green), or informational (blue).
+A program applying for accreditation should consult the rubric to note how each criterion is classified.
+Deficiencies in critical and some desirable categories can lead to provisional accreditation or denial.

-INSTITUTION (Application Sections 1-4)
+Institution (Application Sections 1-4)

-General Information
+General information